Well here we are, old bolt; let me just say this before I remove you.

 You should be proud because great care was taken when you were placed.
 Questions were asked, such as: Was this the best spot for you?
 Was there any place for passive pro?
 Would you be chopped?
 Would the coming onslaught of climbers pull you out?
 Would the harsh weather and corrosive environment weaken your strength?

-by Jimmy Keithley (note this piece is published in Volume 14, now ready to order.)
+Note: this piece is published in Volume 14

 It hasn’t been all bad though; you have seen some amazing things over your lifetime.
 First ascents, first leads, first onsights, and climbers of all walks of life who chose you to protect themselves.
 There have been priceless moments, where an intimidated leader has clipped you, followed by a deep sigh of relief.
 Like many of us, you have worked far past your retirement age, without a complaint or budge.